 - stomach pain

 If canker sores become particularly red and painful, this could be a sign of infection.

-Canker sores can be painful and irritating, especially if they happen often.
-Keeping track of when they happen and any possible triggers may help someone to work out if there is an underlying cause that can be avoided.
+Canker sores can be painful and irritating, especially if they occur frequently.
+Keeping track of when they occur and any possible triggers may help a person work out if there is an underlying cause they can avoid.

-In the meantime, a person can try a variety of home remedies and over-the-counter solutions to ease pain and discomfort.
+In the meantime, a person can try a variety of home remedies and OTC solutions to ease pain and discomfort.

-Keeping over-the-counter medication on hand and some natural remedies in the cupboard means that ulcers and canker sores can be tackled as soon as they appear.
+Keeping OTC medication and some natural remedies on hand means that a person can begin to tackle ulcers and canker sores as soon as they appear.

 Some of the treatments in this article are available for purchase online:

 Yes, they do bleed.
 Accidentally scraping the sore while brushing the teeth can cause bleeding.
 Any irritation or scraping to the sore area can cause minimal bleeding, but this should not be excessive.Debra Sullivan, Ph.D., MSN, R.N., CNE, COI Answers represent the opinions of our medical experts.
 All content is strictly informational and should not be considered medical advice.